minvws/nl-covid19-dbco-app-coordination/architecture/Solution Architecture.md

 ## Submitting data to the backend

-When the user has completed the tasks by filling out the contact details, he will upload them to the backend.
+When the user has completed the tasks by filling out the contact details, the user will upload them to the backend.
 The following diagram depicts the upload process:

 ![Data upload](images/step4_dataupload.png)